mendywu/travels/README.md

 By Samantha Belliveau, Dorothy Shek, Mendy Wu

 ## Steps to run:
-1) Connect to local host database
+1) Connect to localhost database server
 2) Run the travel_agency.sql file
 3) Change the credentials of the sql connection in app.py
 4) Run `python app.py` in the terminal or command prompt
 5) Navigate to `localhost:5000` in the browser

-## Presentation
-Presentation powerpoint included in files, but can also be found [here](https://docs.google.com/presentation/d/16RmyNWFDxMVQu0jKFxfGXgLND8hENO-GSyXqgTXeJE0/edit?usp=sharing)

-## Transactions
+## List of Transactions
 ### Passenger/Sign ins
 * Sign in
 * Sign up